-Employees can waste countless of hours when using an outdated information storage system.
+Employees can waste countless of hours when using an outdated content and knowledge management system.
 They get lost trying to remember where a document or piece of information was stored, or search through a mountain of files trying to find it.
-The benefit an intranet software plays in this scenario is that all data and documents are stored in one place.
-With an effective search engine, all your employees need to do is search across the intranet to find what they are looking for.
+The benefit an intranet plays in this scenario is that all data and documents are stored in one place.
+With an effective search engine, all your employees need to do is search across the intranet portal to find what they are looking for.
 This will increase productivity and streamline data management across the board.

 Not only can essential working documents become more accessible, but things like your employee handbook and PTO forms can be stored in an obvious, effective manner.
 Employees can become more self-sufficient with this type of knowledge at their fingertips, which frees up other employees to do their jobs as well.
 And, if all your content and documentation is stored well under one “roof”, it will provide a wealth of knowledge to your employees for whatever research or information they may need to complete a task.

-Once your company implements intranet software, employees can log in and access it from any device with internet access, at any time.
+Once your company implements an intranet portal for employees, they can log in and access it from any device with internet access, at any time.
 They are no longer tied to a desktop computer at the office, because with cloud-based portals everything is available everywhere.
-This is a perfect solution for those employees who are constantly on-the-go, traveling for your business.
+This is a huge advantage and perfect solution for those employees who are constantly on-the-go, traveling for your business.

 8. Breach in security

-Although intranets are a great way to collaborate, anytime you are collecting all your most important data and information in one place, you are putting it all at risk.
-Intranet providers go to great lengths to make sure their systems are secure, but a system via gateway or firewall must be in place.
+Although intranet portals come with a lot of advantages because they are a great way to collaborate, they also come with some disadvantages.
+One of the most important one is intranet security.
+Anytime you are collecting all your most important data and information in one place, you are putting it all at risk.
+Intranet providers go to great lengths to make sure their intranet systems are secure, but a system via gateway or firewall must be in place.
 You also need to set up defined policies and processes within your business for intranet use.
-You need an intranet ‘Code of Conduct’ so the organization is one page when it comes to the use of your new intranet.
+You need an intranet ‘Code of Conduct’ so the organization is one page when it comes to the use of your new intranet portal.

 9. Overload of information

 Too much information can be a bad thing.
 While successful intranets should set up an organized information management system, a challenge with intranet software can be managing and storing an overload of information on the platform.
-Excessive amounts of information or content can lead to confusion and counterproductivity in employees.
-If employees feel overwhelmed by the amount of content on the intranet, they are more likely to avoid it.
+Excessive amounts of information or content can lead to confusion and counter productivity in employees.
+If employees feel overwhelmed by the amount of content on the intranet portal, they are more likely to avoid it.
 Without organization, you will be right back where you were before implementing your intranet – sifting through endless data and documents in search of what you need.